Young Adult Manuscript Assessments

 These assessments are suitable for manuscripts of 20,000 words or more, intended for junior fiction/middle grade readers (approximately ages 8 to 12) or young adult manuscripts.
 If you are writing a shorter manuscript, please see our children’s book assessments.

-- Saturday 19 February 2022 with Leonie Tyle – open for bookings
+- Thursday 1 December 2022 with Aleesah Darlison – open for bookings!

 You will need to provide the following at least 10 days before your assessment: